 This curriculum is designed for a full-time student taking 12-15 units each semester.
 Part-time students will need to pay close attention to the sequence of courses so that they take them in the order that is required.
-Your advisor and the Assistant Dean for Academic Affairs and Registrar will be of invaluable support here.
+Your advisor and the Assistant Dean and Registrar will be of invaluable support here.

-In all three years, students will have exposure to immersive learning opportunities as well as take courses at other schools in the GTU.
+In all three years, students will have exposure to immersive learning opportunities as well as options to take courses at other schools in the GTU.
 It is important to bear in mind that the design of the Stackable Curriculum has a deeply formative aspect.
-Since the path to completion is more structured and clearer, there are no befuddling choices that could throw you off track.
 Further, the program introduces you to the logic of "stacking," which implicitly means that even as the M.Div. is a terminal professional degree, it invites you to continue your education into the future.